 Now that I’ve read your whinge, what have you actually done to get me my book?

-We’ve updated the spine colour for the paperback and hardcover books to make sure you get a product of the quality I feel will meet your expectations.
+We’ve updated the spine colour for the Knee-deep in Grit paperback and hardcover books to make sure you get a product of the quality I feel will meet your expectations.
 This colour change will offset any future slight misalignments by the printer by not being as stark as the black spine.
 It’ll look like the below (hardcover dust jacket shown) with a light blue spine the model lightly imposed on the back cover.